PCMag Lead Mobile Analyst Sascha Segan - TMO Background Mode Interview - The Mac Observer

 PCMag Lead Mobile Analyst Sascha Segan

-Sascha Segan is PCMag.com’s Lead Mobile Analyst, He has reviewed more than 1,100 smartphones, tablets and other gadgets in more than 15 years with PCMag.
+Sascha Segan is PCMag.com’s Lead Mobile Analyst.
+He has reviewed more than 1,100 smartphones, tablets and other gadgets in more than 15 years with PCMag.
 Sascha is also a multiple award-winning travel writer.
 We chatted about how he got started in computing, and it was...

 My Background Mode interview with Sascha Segan